TheJacksonLaboratory/PDXintegrator/docs/tumor.rst

 9. **Is tumor from untreated patient?** yes/no  (enumeration)
+**TODO** define untreated
+JAX: PDX models are considered treatment naive if the patient did not receive chemotherapy, immunotherapy, hormone therapy or radiation therapy for this primary cancer within 5 years prior to sample collection and/or within 1 year for a different cancer.

 10. **Original tumor sample type** biopsy,    surgical    sample,        ascites    fluid,    blood,    etc